Collin College: Campuses

 The district administration is located in the Collin Higher Education Center (CHEC) in McKinney.
-The CHEC hosts – among other things – a number of bachelor's, master's and doctoral programs from five North Texas universities: Texas A&M University-Commerce, Texas Woman's University, the University of Texas at Dallas, Texas Tech University, and the University of North Texas.
+The CHEC hosts – among other things – a number of bachelor's, master's and doctoral programs from five North Texas universities: East Texas A&M University, Texas Woman's University, the University of Texas at Dallas, Texas Tech University, and the University of North Texas.
 Offerings vary per university.
 The center is located at the intersection of the Central Expressway (U.S. Route 75) and Texas State Highway 121.

 The Public Safety Training Center (PSTC) in McKinney provides reality-based training for law enforcement and firefighter cadets and active first responders.
 Training elements include law enforcement and firefighter training areas with simulated retail spaces, office buildings, and living areas for reality-based scenario training, three firearms ranges, specialized gas-fired burn structures, a confined-space rescue simulator, and other training obstacles.
 The facility, which was built in partnership with the cities of McKinney and Allen, opened in September 2018.